 What type of experience do you hope to inspire through this hybrid work?

 If you think of this project as yourself being a good party host, what do you hope to deliver to your guests/users?
 Will it be uplifting, thought provoking or explorative?

 One good reference is to think of how long people will spend interacting with your project; if it is short and repetitive, it may not end up being as exciting as something that is abstract or non-linear.

 Note: if you do not know what to commit to, you must come up with three rough ideas (and then do three short storyboard sketches for Wednesday) that we can then mull over and figure out which might be the best fit.

-We will be reviewing these with each other in small groups, so please print a few copies on a page (to cut up and hand out) and bring them to class on Wednesday with your storyboards.
-If I have not met with you to discuss your audio project, or you are still unsure what to do, ensure you speak with me after class on monday 4/9 so that we can go into the storyboard conversations on wednesday with that elements solidified.
+We will be reviewing these with each other in small groups, so please copy and paste of your response on a single page page (to cut up and hand out) and bring them to class on Monday with your storyboards. make sure you upload all your sketches and audio snippets that you are to share(submit for sketch credit) to the class Google Drive.

 Here is a decent video on how to storyboard.
 REMEMBER! be drawing in a fine-point permanent marker large enough for people to read your notes from a distance.
 The quantity and quality is not important, but should be enough to pair with your proposal to effectively demonstrate your idea in full detail to others.